 “House calls.
 Blue won’t let them come into town to see me.
 It’s apparently part of their monastic code.
 Being a Fairy isn’t a ticket to psychological health, as it turns out.
 Lately I’ve just been going and helping around the place since no one wants to visit with me formally.
 They all believe they’re happy too.”

-“Just so I’m clear,” said Rumpel, “right now I am too damn depressed to do anything more than simply consider my alternatives.
+“Just so I’m clear,” said Rumpel, “right now I am too damn depressed to do anything more than simply consider my alternatives and draw up a loose plan.
 But that won’t last forever.
-And when I finally decide to do something, and in the interim have discovered the fleas are at least partially to blame by way of your digging around, are you prepared for the consequences that I will surely visit upon them?
+When I finally decide to do something, and in the interim have discovered the fleas are at least partially to blame by way of your digging around, are you prepared for the consequences that I will surely visit upon them?
 Because if you’re not, you need to re-think your desire to join me on whatever quest your digging and my anger lead to.”

 Hopper stared at him for a time before responding.
-“As I said, you have changed, Rumpel.
+“As I said, you have changed, Dark One.
 If the Fairies have earned consequences for meddling in your marriage, with or without Belle’s permission, then I am confident that what you provide to that end they richly deserve.”

 “Don’t overestimate this goodness you feel I have inculcated, Doctor.”

 “I have learned in this life that if you want to be truly good, you’ve gotta be a little bad,” responded Hopper to Rumpel’s surprise.
 “I’ve been around a long time too.
 I’m confident in my feelings towards you.”